 As a teacher, what would you do?
-Yell at him to sit down?
+Would you lose your patience and tell him to sit down?
 Remove him from the classroom?
 It’s likely that your instinct is to punish Joe.
 But it’s clearly the test that is fueling his anxiety—so is that a reason to punish?

 While most adults manage their feelings throughout the day by taking a walk or deep breaths, many kids don’t have those coping skills.
 “That management, known as emotional regulation, takes place deep inside the emotional center of your brain.
 When it’s working, you can go smoothly from one event to another, managing the different emotions that arise,” explains Jackson.

 “When you can’t manage your emotions, each event or activity can bring difficulties and challenges.
 That’s called emotional dysregulation.
-For kids, dysregulation makes life challenging, friendships difficult and most significantly, it can make learning impossible.”
-To curb that, emotion regulation needs to be taught in the classroom so kids can realize that they’re in control of their feelings and subsequent actions.
+For kids, dysregulation makes life challenging, friendships difficult, and most significantly, it can make learning impossible.”
+To curb that, we need to teach emotion regulation so kids can realize that they’re in control of their feelings and subsequent actions.
 Here’s how to make those skills a staple in your classroom.

 Talking about emotions in the classroom hasn’t really become mainstream.
 It can feel uncomfortable to awkwardly ask students, “How do you feel?”
 Instead, we need to be asking how an event—such as a looming test—makes the child feel and how that subsequent emotion makes them behave.

 “Teaching emotions and how emotions drive behavior is a positive approach,” explains Jackson.
 “You need students to connect emotions to behavior.
-Making these connections is critical, and it needs to be done frequently and consistently as this is a main driver to change the way kids think.”
+Making these connections is critical, and we need to do it frequently and consistently as this is a main driver to change the way kids think.”

 2. Be patient.